cockroachdb/docs/src/current/cockroachcloud/export-metrics.md

     When the command returns a status of `ENABLED`, the configuration has been applied to all nodes, and metrics will begin appearing in Azure Monitor.
 Since the configuration is applied to cluster nodes one at a time, metrics may begin to appear even before the status is `ENABLED`.

-Once metrics export has been enabled, you can access metrics from your CockroachDB {{ site.data.products.dedicated }} cluster directly in [Azure Monitor](https://learn.microsoft.com/en-us/azure/azure-monitor/).
+1. Once metrics export has been enabled, you can access metrics from your CockroachDB {{ site.data.products.dedicated }} cluster directly in [Azure Portal](https://portal.azure.com/#home):

+  1. Navigate to the Application Insights resource created in step 4.
+  1. In the left menu under **Monitoring**, click **Metrics**.
+In the chart options, in the **Metric** search field, enter `crdb_dedicated`.
+This should retrieve a dropdown list of the exported metrics.
+Select a metric such as `crdb_dedicated.capacity` from the dropdown list.
+  1. To further verify the metrics export, click **Apply splitting**, select **cluster** from the **Values** dropdown list.
+Your cluster name should appear in the legend under the chart.

 </section>